 Maintain your usual business etiquette online

-This final tip is not so much a tech hack but more so a general reminder on our professional behaviour whether it's face-to-face or over the webcam.
+This final tip s not so much a tech hack but more so a general reminder on our professional behaviour whether it’s face-to-face or over the webcam.

 We know it’s tempting to lounge on your couch while you’re still clad in your pyjama bottoms and an oversized hoodie.
 However, just like in real life, people don’t enjoy having a conversation if they feel no one is being attentive.
 So, do your best to engage—that means steady eye contact with whoever’s talking, the occasional nods and proper posture (no slouching and leaning on your hands!)